 Create a

 VolCurve with your chosen calibration algorithm and pricing engine.
-The default configuration uses SVI for the smile and Black-76 for IV inversion.Fit
+The default configuration uses SVI for the smile and Black-76 for IV inversion.Fetch data

 Query IVs for any strike or array of strikes using either